dotnet/MQTTnet/README.md

 If you want to contribute to this project just create a pull request.
 But only pull requests which are matching the code style of this library will be accepted.
 Before creating a pull request please have a look at the library to get an overview of the required style.
 Also additions and updates in the Wiki are welcome.

-**This project, like all projects requires time and money.
-If you feel compelled to support the development team, you can do so through Open Collective (https://opencollective.com/mqttnet)**.

 ## References